picotech/picosdk-python-examples/README.md

 * test_stream.py - streaming testing utility, including some performance tests (-h to see all options)
 * picopyscope.py - simple PC oscilloscope UI

-*Note:* A basic script requires just a few lines as below.
+**Note:** A basic script requires just a few lines as below.
 Most functions have been decorated with docstrings.

+'''
 	from picoscope import ps2000

 	if __name__ == "__main__":